IBM/alexa-skill-watson-assistant/README.md

 via the [Apache OpenWhisk](http://openwhisk.incubator.apache.org/) serverless framework.
 Alexa is the voice service behind products like the Amazon Echo.
 IBM Cloud Functions (based on Apache OpenWhisk) will be used to integrate Alexa with Watson Conversation.
+Credit goes to [Niklas Heidloff](http://heidloff.net/) for creating the original project.

 An example conversation is included to demonstrate how to pass context between different intents.
-Credit goes to [Niklas Heidloff](http://heidloff.net/) for creating the original project.
+You can also use this journey to try out a conversation from the Bot Asset Exchange (BAE).

 When the reader has completed this journey, they will understand how to:

 * Create an OpenWhisk action in the IBM Cloud Functions serverless platform
 * Use Redis to store a session's conversation context across events
+* Import a conversation from the Bot Asset Exchange (BAE) or a JSON file
 * Invoke a conversation with Watson using Node.js
 * Create an Alexa skill to reach tens of millions of customers